-In my book, Remy Tancred deserves a regional Oscar for amplifying awareness to unprecedented heights about the glorious bounty the Northern Rivers of NSW has to offer.
-Her extensive background in editorial and publication led her to Sample, a one day event in September that unites an entire region, feeds the community, and showcases the extraordinary diversity of growers, produce and people within our deliciously vast food bowl.
-With the recent demise of the Noosa Food & Wine Festival, Sample is now set to rival any regional east coast event as Australia’s premier food festival.
+Remy Tancred deserves a regional Oscar for amplifying awareness to unprecedented heights about the glorious bounty the Northern Rivers of NSW has to offer.
+Her extensive background in editorial and publication led her to Sample, a series of events that unite an entire region, feeds the community, and showcases the extraordinary diversity of growers, produce and people within our deliciously vast food bowl.
+This year the program extends across four days featuring plenty of men and women in food, Sample is set to rival any regional event as Australia’s premier food festival.

 Remy has worked in media for nearly 20 years on well-known national and international magazines and newspapers and is skilled in event and business management.
 She moved to Northern NSW in 2000 and began her own monthly magazine, The Lennox Wave in her hometown of Lennox Head.
 She successfully sold this publication at the 100th issue mark.

 In 2008 she launched Sample – a seasonal magazine showcasing the incredible range of food and produce that abounds in Northern NSW.
 Sample today, is more regular on-line news.
 Sample Food Festival was born in September 2011 and is now in its sixth year, continuing to grow.
-The festival hosts around 200 exhibitors, celebrity guests and a series line up of local chefs providing a $5 and $10 tasting plate.
+The festival hosts around 200 exhibitors, celebrity guests and a series line up of local chefs providing delicious tasting plates.
 Over 15,000 flock to Bangalow Showgrounds for the one day event.

-Byron Bay – A taste of the region is a stunning 208 page book published by Remy Tancred and photographer Nelly le Comte.Photographer Nelly le Comte sold 4000 copies in the first year.
-This stunning 208 page book is a collection of recipes and photographs from the regions finest producers, caterers, restaurants and cafes.
-Byron Bay – A taste of the region Enriched Edition is a beautiful 222 page cookbook, with the best local produce and recipes form the region’s best chefs and foodie’s.
-This is the second edition and is a reprint of the first edition with a good 25 extra recipes.
+Byron Bay – A taste of the region is a stunning cookbook published by Remy Tancred and photographer Nelly le Comte sold 4000 copies in the first year.
+The book – now in its third edition – is a collection of recipes and photographs from the regions finest producers, caterers, restaurants and cafes.

 Remy is an ambassador for local farmers, passionate about local food and producers and educating on sustainable food choices.
 Her company services include PR, marketing, business development and events.
 She is well-respected locally and nationally in good food circles.